flutter/website/src/docs/codelabs/explicit-animations.md

 An `AnimationController` doesn't know anything about the UI&mdash;it merely triggers changes to its `value` property over a specified `duration`.
-To ensure that your UI reflects all changes that `AnimationController` makes to its `value` property, you must register a listener with `AnimationController` that calls `setState()` each time `AnimationController` changes its value.
+To make your UI respond to the changes that `AnimationController` makes to its `value` property, you must register a listener with `AnimationController` that calls `setState()` each time `AnimationController` changes its value:

-`AnimationController` provides an `addListener()` method that takes a callback function. `AnimationController` invokes this callback function every time `AnimationController` changes its `value` property.
-In order to rebuild the widget tree to reflect each change in `AnimationController`'s `value` property, you must call `setState()` from within the listener callback that you pass to `addListener()`:

 <?code-excerpt "explicit{4,5}/lib/main.dart"?>
 ```diff